lmc2179/lmc2179.github.io/drafts/pdp.md

 Roughly speaking, the model predicts home value as if CHAS is additive with NOX.
 That is, for any given value of NOX, it looks like going from CHAS=0 to CHAS=1 adds a small constant value to the median home price.
 However, if we want to think about this causally, we'll want to reconsider the assumptions we made before - it's possible that we can interpret the PDP of NOX causally, but the same assumptions are not reasonable for this PDP.

 This example gives rise to two separate PDP curves because CHAS is discrete - you either have a view of the river or you don't, in this data.
 If we had two continuous variables, we might make a heat map over the range of the two variables; some thoughts about that are included in the appendix.

-# Epilogue: So are machine learning models and PDPs the solution to every modeling problem?

-No, the statistical theory around regression models is often the right solution but you should be prepared to realize when it's not the only solution

-The computational costs might be quite large

-I use a bootstrapping solution but we could have done something else like

 # Some further reading